chandan-pal/JavaMultithreadingNotes/MultiThreading_Notes.md

         CountDownLatch latch = new CountDownLatch(3);  // countdown latch initialized with 3

         // creation of dependent threads
-        MyWorkerThread first = new MyWorkerThread(1000, latch, "WORKER-1"); // these worker thread are taking a parameter of the coutdown latch and they would decrease the countdown. // latch.countDown();
+	// these worker thread are taking a parameter of the coutdown latch and they would decrease the countdown.
+	// latch.countDown(); will be called inside worker threads MyWorkerThread first = new MyWorkerThread(1000, latch, "WORKER-1");
         MyWorkerThread second = new MyWorkerThread(2000, latch, "WORKER-2");
         MyWorkerThread third = new MyWorkerThread(3000, latch,  "WORKER-3");